Information for applicants: Preparing your budget

 - Do not include royalties or sales that may be earned after the Project funding calendar year.

-- It is expected that organisations applying for large scale projects/funding will also need to evidence a significant financial contribution to the project.
+- It is expected that organisations applying for large scale projects/funding will demonstrate their own significant financial contribution to the project.

 - The estimated earned income should be realistic and earned as a result of the project.